stusat/Asimov_Mars/README.md

 There are generally three approximation heuristics to calculate h, namely, _Manhattan Distance, Diagonal Distance_ and thirdly _Euclidean distance._ We've implemented the heuristics using the **Euclidean Distance** method and the same is explained below.

-• As it is clear from its name, it is nothing but the distance between the current cell and the goal cell using the distance formula:
+• h is the distance between the current cell and the target cell computed using the distance formula:

    `h = sqrt ( (current_cell.x – target.x)2 +
             (current_cell.y – target.y)2 )`